How Do Privacy Rules for Buyer Data & Inspections on the Gold Coast Work While Selling a Property?

 3. What does my real estate agent do with buyer data after the sale?

-Agents must store data securely and not use it beyond its intended purpose.
+Agents must store data securely and use it only for its intended purpose.
 Many will delete or anonymise it after a set time.

 4. Is it okay to leave personal letters or ID visible in my home during inspections?

-No—this can lead to privacy breaches.
-Declutter all documents and secure anything sensitive.
+No, this can lead to privacy breaches.
+Declutter all documents and secure any sensitive information.

 5. Are real estate agents legally bound by the Privacy Act?